pc-magas/image-upload-dummy-api/Readme.md

         'data': "^the file data encoded as base64^"
     }
 ```
 Keep in mind to replace the values in `^` with the appropriate content.
+In case of no json body provided or into the request body provided has not both of `name` or `data` attributes thenthe api responde with http error `400`.

 #### Response
 The response is a json with the following format: